Klovach/Python-Journal/README.md

 # Installation
 For personal use, simply clone this repository and make sure you have the necessary dependencies installed.
-An example of how to achieve this is displayed below.
+An example of how to achieve this with Bash is displayed below.
 ```
 $ git clone https://github.com/klovach/Python-Journal.git
 $ cd project